AakashR13/Digital_Makeup_Generation/README.md

 * [scikit-learn](https://pypi.org/project/scikit-learn/)
 * [SciPy](https://pypi.org/project/scipy/)

+These can be installed using `pip install <package-name>` on the command line.

 > Note - MediaPipe, Dlib, and face_recognition require additional visual studio dependencies to be installed.
 Please refer to the respective documentation available online for detailed instructions.